sagemath/sage-archive-2023-02-01/docker/README.md

 # License

 The whole Sage software distribution is licensed under the General Public License, version 3.
 More details can be found in our [COPYING.txt](https://github.com/sagemath/sage/blob/master/COPYING.txt)

+[//]: # (Please don't break long lines in this files as dockerhub then gets the formatting of this file wrong.)